mianwu515/rust-world-spr23/actix-containerized-microservice-wk3/actixdocker/README.md

 8. Open up the app url! (mine is https://wnqfmhu9xj.us-east-1.awsapprunner.com/rock)

 ## Note
 The dev env is AWS Cloud9.
 If you directly run the codes from this Codespaces, it might not work.
-But it should work as long as you have your docker and rust env set up!
+But it should work as long as you have your docker and rust env set up in your place!

 ## References
 * [containerized-actix-continuous-delivery-to-aws-apprunner](https://github.com/nogibjj/rust-mlops-template/blob/main/README.md#containerized-actix-continuous-delivery-to-aws-app-runner)